Questions to Ask

 For more information on additional treatment after Cataract Surgery, click here.

-The cost of Cataract Surgery at London Vision Clinic includes pre-operative evaluations and post-operative care in addition to the procedure itself and your recovery medication.
-Many health insurance providers cover the cost of Cataract Surgery; however, it is important to check the details of your policy with your provider.
+At London Vision Clinic, the cost of Cataract Surgery includes your pre-operative evaluations and post-operative care and medications, in addition to the procedure itself.
+Many health insurance providers cover the cost of Cataract Surgery; however, you should check the details of your policy with your provider to confirm this.

 For more information regarding private vs NHS Cataract Surgery, click here.

-This allows us to offer personalised, high-quality treatment for each and every patient.
-Our success rate for Cataract Surgery is among the best in the country (and the world), thanks to the knowledge of our surgical team and our access to the most up-to-date technology.
+We offer high-quality, personalised treatment and have one of the best success rates for Cataract Surgery in the country.
+This is thanks to the knowledge of our team of surgeons and our unique access to the most up-to-date technology.

 For more information about what makes Cataract Surgery at London Vision Clinic as effective as possible, click here.

-We are proud and grateful that our patients are happy enough with our care at London Vision Clinic that we have now received thousands of 5-star reviews across all our available treatments – including Cataract Surgery.
+We are grateful to our patients for taking the time to share reviews and testimonials regarding their experience at London Vision Clinic.
+We now have thousands of 5-star reviews from our patients, including those who had Cataract Surgery at our Harley Street clinic.
 For example, Nadya, who had Cataract Surgery with Mr Alistair Stewart at London Vision Clinic in 2021, had this to say:

 “Mr Alistair Stewart operated on me and he was so caring and made me feel totally at ease during the procedure.
 Even though I was due to see him the day after surgery, he even contacted me the afternoon of my surgery to see how I was doing.